2 Ways to Get the Highest SSS Pension | Have a Comfortable Retirement

 The computations below are for those who started working at 20 and retired at 60.

-Another thing, we used the 2022 SSS schedule of contribution, which is at 13% of MSC.
-The final contribution rate will be at 15% in 2025.
+Another thing is that we used the SSS schedule of contributions for 2022, which is at 13% of the MSC.
+The final contribution rate will be 15% in 2025.

 Fret not.
 Even if you started at an older age, the comparisons are still valid.
 It’s just that the digits will differ, but the general idea will remain logical.